Anne Hathaway: 2022–present: Mainstream resurgence

-In her two film releases of 2023—Eileen and She Came to Me—Hathaway played emotionally troubled psychiatrists.
+In her two film releases of 2023, Eileen and She Came to Me, Hathaway played emotionally troubled psychiatrists.
 Eileen, based on Ottessa Moshfegh's thriller novel of the same name, starred Thomasin McKenzie in the title role and premiered at the 2023 Sundance Film Festival.
 Hathaway described the project as "Carol meets Reservoir Dogs".
 Ryan Lattanzio of IndieWire believed that "Hathaway has never been better in a role that feels [...] tailor-made for her".
 At that year's Berlin International Film Festival, Rebecca Miller's romantic comedy She Came to Me, was released.
 Hathaway's first release of 2024 was as a grieving mother coping with the loss of her son in the thriller Mothers' Instinct.
 A remake of the 2018 Belgian film, she co-starred with Jessica Chastain.
 Hathaway created a "protective layer" between herself and her character, requesting for cast and crew members to refer to her by her character's name as she deemed the loss of a child her "worst fear".
 Writing for The Guardian, Peter Bradshaw thought that her performance was overshadowed by that of Chastain.
 She next led the romantic comedy The Idea of You, based on Robinne Lee's novel of the same name, playing a divorced mother who begins a romance with a younger pop star.
 Alissa Wilkinson of The New York Times believed that the film "succeeds mostly because of Hathaway's performance", and praised her chemistry with co-star Nicholas Galitzine.

-As of March 2025, Hathaway will next star alongside Michaela Coel in David Lowery's Mother Mary and will lead David Robert Mitchell's science fiction film Flowervale Street.
-She will also reunite with Christopher Nolan on the historical epic The Odyssey and star in a film adaptation of Colleen Hoover's thriller novel Verity.
-In June 2025, Hathaway began filming The Devil Wears Prada 2, reprising the role of Andrea "Andy" Sachs.
-The film is scheduled for release in May 2026.
+Hathaway has five film releases in 2026.
+Her first was David Lowery's Mother Mary where she played a pop star whose reunion with her former costume designer (played by Michaela Coel) forces her to confront her past.
+The film received mixed reviews and was a box-office bomb.
+Hathaway next reprised the role of Andrea "Andy" Sachs in The Devil Wears Prada 2.
+Hathaway and her costars Meryl Streep and Emily Blunt each earned a $12.5 million upfront salary for the sequel, with backend bonuses that could push their total pay past $20 million.
+The film received generally positive reviews.
+David Rooney called Hathaway "effortlessly charming in the role".
+The Devil Wears Prada 2 and Hathaway's next release—her third film with Christopher Nolan, The Odyssey—were among the highest-grossing films of 2026.
+In the epic action film The Odyssey, she played Penelope, the Greek queen of Ithaca, who awaits the return of her husband Odysseus (Matt Damon) after the Trojan War.
+The film and Hathaway's performance received critical acclaim.
+Marlow Stern of Variety praised Hathaway's performance as a powerful and gritty portrayal characterized by strength and determination.
+She co-lead David Robert Mitchell's science fiction film The End of Oak Street alongside Ewan McGregor.

+She will next star in the film adaptation of Colleen Hoover's thriller novel Verity and will star alongside Tom Cruise in Days of Thunder 2.